Jamestown

 Table Chart PROFILE FAQ

-Jamestown features high concentrations of lone person households, with a fairly typical median household size
+Jamestown features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 64.2% of all households, including 22.8% couples with children, 33.4% couples without children, and 7.3% single parent families.
-Non-family households account for the remaining 35.8%, with lone person households at 32.8% and group households comprising 3.0%.
-The median household size is 2.2 people, aligning with the average in the Rest of South Africa.
+Non-family households comprise the remaining 35.8%, with lone person households at 32.8% and group households making up 3.0%.
+The median household size is 2.2 people, which is smaller than the Rest of SA average of 2.3.

 Frequently Asked Questions - Households